The Top 5 Local Hangouts in Prague

 "Besides checking the shops you should definitely eat there.
 The criterion of a good place to eat on holiday is simple: eat where local people eat!
 Places which are oriented in one type of food are usually the best.
 My favourite is a tiny place named Hai Há – they have the best bún chả- it is rich and savoury."

+If these authentic Prague travel tips have inspired you, then you can take them with you, on your iPhone or on your Android phone.
 What are your top tips for a trip to Prague?
 Share your favourite haunts by leaving a comment below.